Background screening is essential for the workforce, remote workers and those who work from home included.

 Check out our new Background Screening service !

-With increased opportunities for working remotely, working from home and basically anywhere in the world, global employers are relying upon background screening now more than ever before.
+With increased opportunities for tele-commuting, working from home and basically anywhere in the world, global employers are relying upon background screening now more than ever before.

 Human resources professionals have traditionally used the pre-hire background check to verify that a candidate is who he says he is and to verify his employment history and education.
 They often expand the screening to include criminal history and credit worthiness.
 Background screening has become the essential aspect of human resource policies and procedures in almost every employer organization.